-- Cartoon Bomb: A variation - when the bomb powerup is collected, the entire car turns black, becoming the body of the bomb.
+- Cartoon Bomb: A variation — when the bomb powerup is collected, the entire car turns black, becoming the body of the bomb.
 The aerial becomes the fuse.
+The bomb can be passed off to another driver by bumping into them.

 - Car Tiers: Rookie, Amateur, Advanced, Semi-Pro and Pro.